Internal security vehicle

-An internal security vehicle (ISV), also known as an armored security vehicle (ASV), is an armoured personnel carrier/armoured car used for supporting contingency operations.
+An internal security vehicle (ISV), also known as an armored security vehicle (ASV), is an armored car or armored personnel carrier used for supporting contingency operations.

 Design

-Security vehicles are typically armed with a turreted heavy machine gun and auxiliary medium machine gun.
+Internal security vehicles are typically armed with a turreted heavy machine gun and auxiliary medium machine gun.
 The vehicle is designed to minimize firepower dead space and the vehicle's weapons can be depressed to a maximum of 12°.
 Less-lethal water cannons and tear gas cannons can provide suppressive fire in lieu of unnecessary deadly fire.

 The vehicle must be protected against weapons typical of riots.
 Protection from incendiary devices is achieved through coverage of the air intake and exhaust ports as well as a strong locking mechanism on the fuel opening.
 Turret and door locks prevent access to the interior of the vehicle by rioters.
 Vision blocks, ballistic glass and window shutters and outside surveillance cameras allow protected observation from within the vehicle.